 Make easy workout exercises a habit even if you also do more vigorous exercise.
 Take the opportunity to enjoy a few stretches at your desk, walk up the stairs, or stroll down the hall whenever you can.

 Speaking of your desk.
 Make a habit of getting up for at least a few minutes every hour.
 It takes two minutes to get your blood chemistry back in balance after sitting for an hour.
 Set a timer if you need to.
 Walk around, stretch, stand while talking on the phone.

 Schedule your workout time into your day.
 Commit to regular movement whether at home or at work.
 Plan to move for 20-30 continuous minutes for 10 minutes at least twice a day.
 Walking counts.

 Counting house work as exercise is one of my favorite exercising tips.
-Making beds, scrubbing floors, chasing toddlers, hauling laundry and groceries, washing windows, raking leaves, and bending to pick up toys all day add up to lots of healthy exercises.
+Making beds, scrubbing floors, chasing toddlers, hauling laundry and groceries, washing windows, raking leaves, and bending to pick up toys all day add up to lots of healthy exercise.
 Put your muscle into it.
 Turn up the music and make it fun.

 Combine activities.
 Find opportunities to lift, bend, stretch and move.
 Do wall push-ups after your walk for upper body toning.
 Flex and stretch your arms, shoulders and back as you walk or sit.
 Do a few bicep curls with the canned vegetables or water jugs before putting them away.